2021sam/YouveGotMail/README.md

 ## Overview

 "You've Got Mail" is a smart mail notification system using an ESP32 microcontroller and a VL53L1X distance sensor.
 This project alerts you via email when mail is delivered to your mailbox.
-It continuously monitors the distance to the mailbox, and if a significant change is detected, it sends an email notification.
+It continuously monitors the distance from inside of the mailbox to the mailbox door, and if a significant change is detected, it sends an email notification.

 ## Features

-- Monitors distance to the mailbox.
+- Monitors distance to the mailbox door.
 - Sends email alerts upon detecting mail.
 - Configurable distance thresholds.
 - Wi-Fi connectivity for real-time notifications.